stormxio/athens-token/README.md

 #### Reward

-Any interest accumulated is calculated off-chain and rewarded by StormX.
+Any rewards accumulated are calculated off-chain and sent to the StormX account holder.

 ### Upgradability